LaurenSantos23/bamazon/README.md

 # Bamazon Overview
-This is an app similar to Amazon, using an SQL database.
+This is a CLI app similar to Amazon, using an SQL database.
 This is a command line Node.js app utilizing MySQL database storage.
-Bamazon Takes orders from customers and depletes inventory from "stores" stock.
+Bamazon takes orders from customers and depletes inventory from "stores" stock, simulating an online storefront.

 The following NPM Packages are installed to run this app: